marquesdavi/langchain-translator/README.md

 - **Entry Point**: `src/main.js`
 - **Components**: Located in `src/components`
 - **Dockerfile**: Builds the frontend application and serves it using Nginx
-- **Custom Nginx Configuration (Optional)**: If you need to customize the Nginx configuration, you can do so by editing the `nginx.conf` file in the frontend directory and updating the Dockerfile to use this custom configuration.

 ## Troubleshooting